davedeveloped/python-interview-questions/README.md

   A class is a user-defined blueprint or prototype from which objects are created.
 Classes provide a means of bundling data and functionality together.
 Creating a new class creates a new type of object, allowing new instances of that type to be made.

 To create a class, use the keyword class:

+Example

-Example: Create a class named MyClass, with a property named x:
+Create a class named MyClass, with a property named x:
 ```py
 class MyClass:
 x = 5  X = 5